qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 sudu yum install -y ansible
 ```

+At the time of writing this document we are using ansible version **2.7.10**.

-If you have internet connectivitiy you can checkout ansible from the openshift project on github.
+If you have internet connectivitiy you can checkout openshift-ansible playbooks from the openshift project on github.

 ```bash
 cd ~